 Ways to Use Herbs: Herbs marry with ingredients to unlock brand-new flavor profiles.
 The top pairings for desserts made with herbs:

 • thyme + peaches

 • lavender + honey

 • sage + apples

 Ali Larter’s Strawberry Mint Cake You know summer is right around the corner when you start to see an abundance of gorgeous, juicy strawberries at the farmer’s market.
 This decadent cake has 1/4 cup of fresh mint leaves to add a fresh take on strawberry cake.
 View the complete recipe: Yahoo

 7. Put a New Spin on Entertaining

 Ways to Use Herbs: Entertain with herbs while making the most of your herb garden.
 Try cooking and decorating with herbs.
-Add an herb flavored smoke that will infuse the food by wrapping the herbs in foil, punching holes in the parcel and placing next to the coals.
-Add herbs to festive party platters, on top of pizza and on skewers ready for the barbecue.
+Add an herb-flavored smoke that will infuse the food by wrapping the herbs in foil, punching holes in the parcel, and placing them next to the coals.
+Add herbs to festive party platters, on top of pizza, and skewers ready for the barbecue.

 8. Make Homemade Dressing & Tasty Vinaigrettes